Malik ministry

-The Malik ministry was an interim cabinet formed in East Pakistan, Pakistan's former eastern province, during the Bangladesh War of Independence.
+The Malik ministry was an interim cabinet formed in East Pakistan, Pakistan's former eastern province, during the Bangladesh Liberation War.
 This cabinet, characterized as a civilian form of military rule, was established on 17 September 1971 under the leadership of Abdul Motaleb Malik, the governor of East Pakistan, and lasted until two days before the independence of Bangladesh in 16 December of the same year.

 Background

 In 1971, during the Bangladesh War, the Pakistani military took control of the administration of East Pakistan after the execution of the Operation Searchlight.
 Subsequently, in 31 August, Abdul Motaleb Malik was appointed as the governor of the province.
 It was announced that the new governor would soon submit a list of proposed members for a new provincial cabinet under his leadership to president Yahya Khan.
 After the Pakistani government relieved Lieutenant General Tikka Khan of his duties, Malik assumed the office through an oath-taking ceremony in 3 September.
 The plan was to divide power between the governor and the military administrator A. A. K. Niazi.
 Following his appointment, Malik announced the formation of a provincial cabinet, which included a total of 11 members, including him.
 In 17 September, in the absence of one member, nine ministers were sworn in.
 Among them, five were former members of the National Assembly of Pakistan.
 Except for one, all were politicians, including two from the banned All-Pakistan Awami League, two from the Council Muslim League, two from Jamaat-e-Islami Pakistan, one from the Convention Muslim League, one from the Krishak Sramik Party, and one from the Nizam-e-Islam Party.
 Later, in 7 October, three more joined the cabinet, including two from the Pakistan Democratic Party and one from the Qayyum Muslim League.
 In 11 October, the responsibilities of the ministers were redistributed.